 Case Study #1: Bravissimo

 Using Business Intelligence solutions creatively can result in significant benefits for your business, as shown by lingerie retailer Bravissimo.
-By using BI software to interpret Met Office data, they were able to align their campaign with the changes in the weather.
+By using a BI solution to interpret Met Office data, they were able to align their campaign with the changes in the weather.
 This resulted in a reported 600% increase in sales in their swimwear range when compared to the same quarter two years previously.

 Case Study #2: Maidenform